Skip to main content

 What prefilling does

 Prefilling loads a field with a value before the respondent interacts with it.
 Respondents can change the pre-filled value unless the field is also set to read-only.
-There are two ways to prefill a field:
+There are three ways to prefill a field:

 1. Default value: set a static or dynamic value in the field settings